pepkit/pipestat/docs/usage.md

                                reported.
 If not provided 'PIPESTAT_RESULTS_SCHEMA' env var will be used.
 Currently not set --status-schema ST           Path to the status schema.
 Default will be used if not
-                               provided: /usr/local/lib/python3.9/site-
+                               provided: /usr/local/lib/python3.10/site-
                                packages/pipestat/schemas/status_schema.yaml
   --flag-dir FD                Path to the flag directory in case YAML file is the
                                pipestat backend.
   -i I, --result-identifier I  ID of the result to report; needs to be defined in the
                                schema
-  -r R, --record-identifier R  ID of the record to report the result for.
+  -r R, --sample-name R        ID of the record to report the result for.
 If not provided
-                               'PIPESTAT_RECORD_ID' env var will be used.
+                               'PIPESTAT_SAMPLE_NAME' env var will be used.
 Currently not set
   -v V, --value V              Value of the result to report -o, --overwrite              Whether the result should override existing ones in case of
                                name clashes
-  -t, --skip-convert           Whether skip result type conversion into the reqiuired
+  -t, --skip-convert           Whether skip result type conversion into the required class
-                               class in case it does not meet the schema requirements
+                               in case it does not meet the schema requirements

 ```

 ## `pipestat inspect --help`